N\'eron models of jacobians over base schemes of dimension greater than 1: Definition and basic properties of aligned curves

 This does not arise as the pullback of a curve over any trait.
 The closed fibre is a 2-gon, and the labelled dual graph is

 There do not exist positive integers $m$ and $n$ such that the relation $(s)^m = (t)^n$ holds.
 As $(s)$ and $(t)$ appear on the same circuit, this implies that the curve is not aligned. \end{example}

-\begin{remark} Let $C/S$ be a semistable curve, and let $s$ a geometric point of $S$.
+\begin{remark} Let $C/S$ be a semistable curve, and let $s$ be a geometric point of $S$.
 Suppose firstly that the fibre over $s$ is 2-vertex-connected (for example an $n$-gon for some $n$).
 Then $C/S$ being aligned at $s$ means roughly that $C/S$ looks (locally at $s$) as if it is the pullback of a semistable curve over some trait (this is only a heuristic, and cannot be used as a substitute definition).
-Suppose on the other hand that $C/S$ is of compact type; then it is automatically aligned.
+Suppose on the other hand that $C/S$ is of compact type (i.e. the dual graphs of all geometric fibres are trees, or equivalently the jacobian $\on{Pic}^0_{C/S}$ is an abelian scheme); then $C/S$ is automatically aligned.
 In both of these situations, it seems perhaps plausible that a N\'eron model can exist.
 In general, being aligned can be thought of as some kind of common generalisation of these two situations. \end{remark}